jfmullaney/pyramidalReducer/README.md

 # Pyramidical reducer

-Takes a sequence of numbers and reduces its component integers down through addition down to a single integer.
+Takes the Tetrahedral (or triangular pyramidal) numbers and reduces them down to a single integer

 ## Install